Can You Get Coronavirus Through Fresh Produce or Food?

 According to the FDA, "Currently there is no evidence of food or food packaging being associated with transmission of COVID-19.
 Like other viruses, it is possible that the virus that causes COVID-19 can survive on surfaces or objects."
-They recommend continuing to practice good hygiene and food safety habits, like always washing your hands before eating or prepping food and rinsing fresh produce with water (get some more helpful food safety tips here).
+They recommend continuing to practice good hygiene and food safety habits, like always washing your hands before eating or prepping food and rinsing fresh produce with water.

 The European Foods Safety Authority echoes the FDA: "There is currently no evidence that food is a likely source or route of transmission of the virus."

 Food safety experts also concur, that given what we know about two other coronavirus outbreaks—SARS-CoV and MERS-CoV—which did not spread through food, there is no reason to believe that food would spread COVID-19.